creatis-myriad/creatis-myriad.github.io/collections/_posts/2022-10-17-DiffusionModel.md

 # Highlights
-- Flexible and Tractable method
+- Flexible and tractable method
 - Possibility to multiply distributions (ex : inpainting)

 # Diffusion probalistic model

-> A Markov chain or Markov process is a stochastic model describing a sequence of possible events in which the probability of each event depends only on the state attained in the previous event. [^1]
+> "A Markov chain or Markov process is a stochastic model describing a sequence of possible events in which the probability of each event depends only on the state attained in the previous event." [^1]

-A diffusion probalistic model consists in building a markov chain which allows to switch from a simple known distribution $$ \pi(.) $$ ( ex :  a gaussian distribution ) to target distribution  $$ q(.) $$ (ex : a kind of image distribution).
+A diffusion probalistic model consists in building a markov chain which allows to switch from a simple known distribution $$ \pi(.) $$ ( ex :  a gaussian distribution ) to a target distribution  $$ q(.) $$ (ex : a kind of image distribution).
 To obtain that chain they start from the target distribution and add small perturbations a thousand of times (eq. time steps) until we obtain the known distribution.
 This is the **forward trajectory**.

 #### Forward trajectory